deephyper/deephyper/docs/usage/benchmarks.rst

 Benchmarks
 **********

-Benchmarks are here for you to test the performance of different search algorithm and reproduce our results.
+Benchmarks are here for you to test the performance of different search algorithms and reproduce our results.
 They can also help you to test your installation of deephyper or discover the many parameters of a search.
-In deephyper we have two different kind of benchmarks.
+In deephyper we have two different kinds of benchmarks.
 The first type is `hyper parameters search` benchmarks and the second type is  `neural architecture search` benchmarks.
-To see a full explanation about the different kind of search please refer to the following page `Search <search.html>`_ .
+To see a full explanation about the different kinds of search please refer to the following page `Search <search.html>`_ .
 To access the benchmarks from python just use ``deephyper.benchmarks.name``.

 Hyper Parameters Search (HPS)
 =============================